Click to expand the poster

 Ann Arbor voters determined that the Center of our City shall be developed as a community commons, a central park and civic center!

 In recognizing the commons as the integrating idea of this center of the city development, Ann Arbor voters joined the city a worldwide Commoning movement—where all over the world everyday people are stepping up and taking responsibility for shared resources, creating a ‘third space’ alongside government and the private corporations in meeting public needs.
-In this spirit, the passage of Proposal A in 2018 amends the City Charter to declare that the “Public Land Bounded by Fifth Avenue, and William, Division, and Liberty Streets to be Designated, in Perpetuity, as an Urban Central Park and Civic Center Commons to be known as the ‘Center of the City’”.

 This web site is offered by the gifting economy to help facilitate the recommendations of the Center of the City TaskForce, the City Council and the Will of the Voters to keep this City land in public ownership to be developed as a central park and civic center commons.